Facebook pixel

 How does ABS work?

-Well, rather than clamping the brake pads onto the brake disc when you suddenly press the brake pedal, an ABS system is able to monitor the forces in the wheel and release the brakes temporarily before the wheel skids.
-It’s able to release and re-clamp many times a second – which means you’re far less likely to skid, and still able to steer while braking.
+The primary aim of an ABS is to ensure stability in any situation.
+Rather than clamping the brake pads onto the brake disc when you suddenly press the brake pedal, an ABS system is able to monitor the forces in the wheel and release the brakes temporarily before the wheel skids.
+It can release and re-clamp many times a second – which means you’re far less likely to skid, and still able to steer while braking.

 Whenever you need to suddenly slow down while still retaining the ability to steer (which, essentially is any time you need to suddenly slow down), ABS can be a lifesaver.

-That said, it’s not just something for when you need to come to a screeching halt.
-It’s vital for maintaining control on surfaces with uneven resistance.
-When you think about a road that’s wet on one side, there’s a big difference between how much resistance is on each side of the road.
-This means that if you apply an even braking pressure along both sides of the car, the wheels on the dry part will slow down faster than the wheels in the wet part.
+ABS is also vital for maintaining control on surfaces with uneven resistance.
+Take, for example, a road that’s wet on one side and dry on the other; there’s a big difference between the levels of resistance on each side of the road.
+This means that when braking, the wheels on the dry side will slow down faster than the wheels on the wet side.

-An ABS is often able to tell that certain wheels have less resistance than others, so can even out the amount of braking force applied to each wheel in order to keep the car steady.
+A good ABS system is able to tell that certain wheels have less resistance than others and evens out the amount of braking force applied to each wheel in order to keep the car steady.

 Need your brakes checked?